 There is a similar message in this story about actor Sean Connery.
 The impression he made during his 007 audition was not complete until the producer Harry Salzman glanced out the window to witness Connery with his leopard-like stride turning heads on the street.
 The actor’s subtle outer style bows to his inner magnificence, and as a result, he, too, emanates a dignified glow, an energetic swagger.
 Director Sidney Lumet claims, “whatever the width of the doorway, Sean seems to fill it.”
 This is approaching life with a full presence.

 Contrary to popular opinion, people want to be thought of as internally beautiful.
 On a talk show, supermodel, Gisele Bundchen, was asked in jest by host Craig Kilborn, “Are you more beautiful on the inside or on the outside?”
 She readily exclaimed, “Inside!” while he countered with a resounding “Wrong!.”
 As he attempted to move on to the next of his five humorous questions, Gisele stopped the flow of his skit to protest, “Why?
 You don’t even know me!
 I would rather be more beautiful on the inside!”
-She was not laughing, and although this was coming from a woman envied by many for her physical body, she was not willing to go along with the joke.
+She was not laughing, and although this was coming from a woman envied by many for her physical nature, she was not willing to go along with the joke.
 Being outwardly attractive was not enough.
 It was clear to me that she wanted her soul to be seen, and Kilborn’s slap on the knee was more like a punch in the heart to Gisele.
-The message here is…what is really chic is soul!
+The message here may be…soul is what is really chic!

 Beauty is not a Hollywood exclusive, nor does she reside only at the peak of Billboard’s Top Ten.
 Beautiful souls are everywhere.
 The very act of being human is exquisite, and even among life’s ugliest stories, Aphrodite hides in the recesses waiting to be recognized.